shivanikharva/shivanikharva.github.io/skills.md

 - PSTAT 126 (Regression Analysis) at UCSB, Spring 2022

 **Tableau**
-- DataCamp: Introduction to Tableau
+- DataCamp: Introduction to Tableau, Analyzing Data in Tableau

 **Python**
 - PSTAT 100 (Data Science Concepts and Analysis) at UCSB, Spring 2022